leallysmith/ETALHowTo/docs/Beaver Dam Monitoring/glossary.md

-Average Flow: Typical flow, use a USGS gage or else it's usually the flow a bit after runoff but before base flow that can happen in the fall.
+Average Flow: Typical flow, use a USGS gage.
+Average flow is the "normal" flow, not the higher flows of runoff or the lower base flows.

 Base Flow: This is the minimum flow of a river and is a result of groundwater seepage rather than runoff.